rmartinho/ogonek/doc/howtouse.rst

     undefined if the function is called and preconditions are not met.

 Effects
+    the actions performed by the function

+Postconditions
-    the results of calling that function.
+    the observable results established by the function

 Returns
     the value returned by that function.